memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 We compile the `shared` module into both our app and our bootloader, and can read the boot count in both programs.

-### Relocation
+### Relocating our app from flash to RAM

 More commonly, bootloaders are used to relocate applications before they are executed.
-Relocations involves copying the application code from place to another in order to execute it.
+Relocations involves copying the application code from one place to another in order to execute it.
 This is useful when your application is stored in non-executable memory like a SPI flash.